Sign Up for Our Newsletter!

 ZERO shall not act as an executor for a donor’s estate, nor shall it act as a trustee for any trust other than in an appropriate circumstance, such as a charitable remainder trust, when the organization is the sole remainder beneficiary.

-ZERO may accept a designation as income beneficiary of a charitable lead trust with approval of the Board of Directors.
+ZERO may accept a designation as an income beneficiary of a charitable lead trust, subject to the approval of the Board of Directors.
 ZERO will not accept an appointment as Trustee of a charitable lead trust.

 Payment of Fees Related to Gifts to ZERO